vixon/reformed/README.md

 ### Customization

 The best feature ever.
-Customization supports lambda
+You can easily customize the wrappers to your own need by overriding the following values.
+Just follow the following examples:

     Reformed::FormBuilder.input_wrapper = lambda { |controls, options|
       "<div class=\"input-control\">#{controls[:label]} #{controls[:input]} #{controls[:error]} #{controls[:hint]}</div>"